t8js/codeshape/README.md

 Use `--check` to run only the checking tasks: typecheck, lint + format.

-Example 1: `npx codeshape` runs typechecking, linting, formatting, adding a fix commit if needed, compiling `./index.ts` to `./dist/index.mjs` and `./dist/index.cjs`, emitting type declarations to `./dist/index.d.ts`.
+Example 1: `npx codeshape` runs typechecking, linting, formatting, adds a fix commit if needed, compiles `./index.ts` to `./dist/index.mjs` and `./dist/index.cjs`, emits type declarations to `./dist/index.d.ts`.

-Example 2: `npx codeshape --check` runs typechecking, linting, formatting, adding a fix commit if needed.
+Example 2: `npx codeshape --check` runs typechecking, linting, formatting, adds a fix commit if needed.

 Example 3: `npx codeshape --check --no-commit` runs typechecking, linting, formatting (without adding a fix commit).

+Any of these one-liners can be run in a directory or added to `package.json` scripts without manually installing packages.